Robust adaptive variable selection in ultra-high dimensional linear regression models: The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty

-with $L_{n,\gamma }(\boldsymbol{\beta }, \sigma)$ being now given by (\ref{EQ:DPD_lossGen}).
-Note that, the general objective function (\ref{EQ:DPD_AL_Gen}) coincides with the earlier one given in (\ref{EQ:DPD_AL}) for a hard-thresholding weight function $w(s) = \frac{1}{s}I(s\neq 0)$ and standard normal error density $f$ (so that $M_f^{(\gamma)}= (2\pi)^{-\gamma/2}(\gamma+1)^{-1/2}$).
-Although the weights are generally assumed to be stochastic depending on the initial estimators, they can also ne non-stochastic; for example, if $w(s)=1$ for all $s$, the general objective function (\ref{EQ:DPD_AL_Gen}) coincides with the objective function of DPD-LASSO, a special case of the non-concave penalized DPD estimators of Ghosh and Majumdar (2020, \cite{ghosh2}), corresponding to the LASSO penalty along with the DPD loss function.
+with $L_{n,\gamma }(\boldsymbol{\beta }, \sigma)$ being now given by (\ref{EQ:DPD_lossGen}) and $w$ is a suitable weight function.
+Note that, the general objective function (\ref{EQ:DPD_AL_Gen}) coincides with (\ref{EQ:DPD_AL}) for a hard-thresholding weight function $w(s) = (s + \delta_nI(s = 0))^{-1}$ for some very small positive number $\delta_n$ and standard normal error density.
+Although the weights are generally assumed to be stochastic depending on the initial estimators, they could also be non-stochastic; for example, if $w(s)=1$ for all $s$, the general objective function (\ref{EQ:DPD_AL_Gen}) coincides with that of the DPD-LASSO.

 In the rest of the paper, unless otherwise mentioned, we will denote by $L_{n, \gamma}(\boldsymbol{\beta},\sigma)$ and $Q_{n,\gamma ,\lambda }(\sigma ,\boldsymbol{\beta })$ the generalized quantities in (\ref{EQ:DPD_lossGen}) and (\ref{EQ:DPD_AL_Gen}), respectively, and derive the theoretical results for the general class of AW-DPD-LASSO estimators under the ultra-high dimensional set-up.
-The simplification of all the results for the Ad-DPD-LASSO estimator (and some others) will also be provided as special cases of the general theory.
+The simplification of all the results for the Ad-DPD-LASSO estimator (and some others) will also be provided as special cases.
+All the theoretical results presented here are valid for any general location-scale family of error distributions as long as it satisfies the associated assumptions.

-\begin{remark}[Connection with the Non-concave penalized DPD estimators] {{\rm ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\\ As mentioned earlier, Ghosh and Majumdar (2020, \cite{ghosh2}) have developed a non-concave penalized DPD-based estimator (to be referred to as the DPD-ncv estimator) for robust estimation and variable selection under the ultra high-dimensional LRM set-up.
-The non-concave or folded concave penalties, such as SCAD (Fan and Li (2001, \cite{fan1})) or MCP (Zhang,(2010, \cite{zhang})), lead to better variable selection properties compared to the convex penalties like LASSO, as initially demonstrated in the pioneer paper by Fan and Li (2001, \cite{fan1}).
-Given such a penalty function $p_{\lambda_n}(\cdot)$, with the regularization parameter $\lambda_n$, the DPD-ncv estimator is defined as minimizer of the penalized objective function